astrolabsoftware/fink-broker/docs/user_guide/infrastructure.md

 ## Database

 If we had all our jobs reading from the upstream Kafka cluster, we would consume too much resources, and place high load on it.
 Hence the first service of Fink is to archive the incoming streams, as fast as possible.
 We start with one Spark Structured Streaming job reading and decoding Avro events from telescopes, and writing them to partitioned Parquet tables in distributed file systems such as HDFS.
-Then multi-modal analytics take place and several other batch and streaming jobs query this table to process further the data, and other reports via interactive jobs, redirecting outputs to the webUI.
+Then multi-modal analytics take place and several other batch and streaming jobs query this table to process further the data, and other reports via interactive jobs, redirecting outputs to the dashboard.

 ![Screenshot](../img/archiving.png)